JetBrains/kotlin-web-site/docs/topics/kotlin-brand-assets.md

 You can download a [set of graphics](https://drive.google.com/drive/folders/0B3Zi34svOj1RZ2sxZExhblRJc1k) including vector graphics and samples of cover pictures for social networks.

-### Create your group’s profile picture for different platforms
+### Create your group's profile picture for different platforms

-To create your group’s profile picture:
+To create your group's profile picture:
 1. Make a copy of the Kotlin user group profile [picture file](https://docs.google.com/drawings/d/1buhwccmllb7wFS0OIAub0WC4DIuSHRiDpjEQhB4tkPs/edit) to your Google Drive (you have to be signed in to your Google account).
-2. Add a shortened name of the user group’s location (up to 4 capital symbols according to our default sample).
+2. Add a shortened name of the user group's location (up to 4 capital symbols according to our default sample).
 3. Download the picture and use it for your profiles on Facebook, Twitter, or any other platform.

 ### Create meetup.com cover photo